Can You Weld at Home? Basic Considerations

 Can you weld inside your house?

 If you want to weld in your house, sparks and spatter are a big fire hazard.
-Even if there are no flammable materials around, they will leave their permanent and ugly marks on any surface they will touch.
+Even if there are no flammable materials around, they will leave permanent and ugly marks on any surface they will touch.
 Welding fumes have no place in a house, either.

 Stick welding will throw sparks all over the place and produce many fumes, so it is out of the question.
 Flux-cored welding is even worse.
 MIG welding produces fewer sparks and fumes, but it is still not safe enough.